austral/specification/src/ref/disjunctions.md

 #### Description

-The `case` &specialform; allows accessing the values of a disjunction in each of its cases.
+The `case` SPECIALFORM allows accessing the values of a disjunction in each of its cases.

 An invocation of `case` must exhaustively list all cases of the disjunction.

-The bodies of all cases of the `case` &specialform; must have the same type.
+The bodies of all cases of the `case` SPECIALFORM must have the same type.

 #### Examples